top of page

 Bonnault Sauldre family.

-This antique silver and ivory seal stamp belonged to Princess Elisabeth Nikolaevna Saltykov (1772–1852) and Charles-Louis-François-Gabriel de Raimond de Mormoiron, Count of Modena (1774–1833).
+This seal stamp belonged to Princess Elisabeth Nikolaevna Saltykov (1772–1852) and Charles-Louis-François-Gabriel de Raimond de Mormoiron, Count of Modena (1774–1833).
 The handle, carved in the shape of a Moorish-style tower, screws open.
 At its base, an orange stone is engraved with the couple’s coat of arms.
-The Raimond de Mormoiron family coat of arms represents three families who, through marriage, held the lordship of Modena over the centuries.
+The Raimond de Mormoiron arms represent three families who, through marriage, held the lordship of Modena over the centuries.
 The County of Modena was first granted to the Mormoiron House by Boson II, Count of Provence.
 In 1279, it passed to the Raimond family, then to the Venasque family, before returning to the Raimonds three generations later.
 François Raimond, born in 1570, was the first to adopt the name "Raimond de Mormoiron."
 During the French Revolution, Charles-Louis entered Russian service, where he married Princess Saltykov.

 Saltykov coat of arms.